quarkiverse/quarkus-dapr/README.md

 ![](https://quarkus.io/assets/images/quarkus_metrics_graphic_bootmem_wide.png)

-For more information about quarkus, please go https://quarkus.io/.
+For more information about Quarkus, please go https://quarkus.io/.

 ### What is Dapr?